coconutpalm/clj-foundation/README.md

     * To remove duplicated functionality (which may contradict the API compatibility principle)
     * To maintain API compatibility with code copied from internal Brad's Deals projects to the greatest extent possible.
     * Clear naming convention for namespaces that are provisional (non-frozen, WIP) API.

-* Known tech debt that may influence APIs
-    * Consider migrating db.clj's local configuration mechanism to config.clj (and then make an instance of the generic implementation inside db.clj)

 * Target Clojure 1.9
     * All functions will have type information supplied via Clojure 1.9 specs.